- Bury You

 Guitar wizard Nuno Bettencourt has had a long and illustrious career.
 He first erupted on the scene as guitarist extraordinaire for the Boston-based hard rock/funk metal outfit Extreme.
 When they disbanded in 1996, Nuno went on to record Schizophonic (affiliate link), a solo album, and later formed the Mourning Widows.
 The Mourning Widows released two albums, the self-titled Mourning Widows (affiliate link) in 1998, and Furnished Souls for Rent (affiliate link) in 2000.

 Nuno then recorded (what is essentially) another self-titled solo album under the moniker Population 1.
-Shortly thereafter, Nuno started to assemble a talented group of musicians, initially keeping the name Population 1, but then changing it to DramaGods.
+Nuno would then assemble a talented group of musicians, initially keeping the name Population 1, but then changing it to DramaGods.
 And the rest, as they say, is convoluted history.

-Love (affiliate link) is one of the more ambitious music projects Nuno has been a part of since Extreme’s III Sides to Every Story.
+Love (affiliate link) is quite possibly the most ambitious musical projects Nuno has been a part of since Extreme’s III Sides to Every Story.
 The musical scope is considerable, though somewhat uneven.
-The album spans 14 tracks, and well over 60 minutes in total.
+The album spans 14 tracks, and well over 60 minutes in length.
 There’s enough variety to keep the listener interested, but some of the songs seem to drag a little.
 Additionally, the album doesn’t come across as a cohesive whole, but one can still appreciate the songs independently.
 After all, the writing covers a wide range of topics.